mal0101/LodgePoint/README.md

 1- index.html: done;
 2- styles.css: done;
-3- sign-in & sign-up html pages: in progress;
+3- sign-in & sign-up html pages: done as well as their css;

+### The rest: Loading...

 ## Learnings: